riponghosh/ProMediationPlus/.github/instructions/PMP.instructions.md

     *   Encapsulate business logic and API calls in service layers.
     *   Use descriptive names for variables, functions, and components.
     *   Implement error handling and provide user feedback (e.g., toasts).
-    *   Consider performance implications, especially for Firestore queries.
     *   Write JSDoc comments for public functions and components.
 *   **Don't:**
     *   Introduce new third-party libraries without explicit instruction.
     *   Write overly complex or monolithic components.
     *   Duplicate code; create reusable functions or components instead.
-    *   Hardcode sensitive information (use environment variables for Firebase config, which is handled by Firebase SDKs).
-    *   Bypass service layers for direct Firebase calls in UI components unless it's a very simple, localized case and discussed.
     *   Leave `console.log` statements in production code.
     *   Commit commented-out code unless it's for a specific, temporary reason.